BackupTheBerlios/hjb-svn/trunk/www/index.rst

   - security

-  These can be added by using other HTTP servers in the HTTP request processing chain, e.g, another servlet, Apache httpd, Zope, RubyOnRails.
+  These can be added by using other HTTP servers in the HTTP request processing chain, e.g, another servlet, `Apache httpd`_, Zope_, RubyOnRails_, AddYourFavouriteWebServer here.

 * is extensively unit tested using `JUnit <http://www.junit.org>`_ and `JMock <http://www.jmock.org>`_